-5.13 Searching, Screening and Confiscation
+5.16 Searching, Screening and Confiscation

-- 5.13.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in Parkgate Primary School, The Futures Trust. - 5.13.2 Parkgate Primary School, The Futures Trust adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.13.3 Please see searching, screening and confiscation policy for further information.
+- 5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in Parkgate Primary School, The Futures Trust. - 5.16.2 Parkgate Primary School, The Futures Trust adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.16.3 Please see searching, screening and confiscation policy for further information and also the Safer Handling policy